sebastian-nagel/pywb-wiki/Auto-Configuration-and-Web-Archive-Collections-Manager.md

 ### Removing Files

 As this is an archive, is not common, and there is no manager command for doing so.
-If WARC/ARC files are removed manually from the `archive` directory, you can simply run the `wayback-manager reindex <coll>` to build the index.
+If WARC/ARC files are removed manually from the `archive` directory, you can simply run the `wb-manager reindex <coll>` to build the index.

-HTML templates may be removed with ```wayback-manager template --remove <name>```.
+HTML templates may be removed with ```wb-manager template --remove <name>```.

 ### Custom Indexes

-By default, all archive files are indexed into a single `indexes/index.cdx`.
+By default, all archive files are indexed into a single `indexes/index.cdxj`.
 However, the entire `indexes` directory is searched for indexes on startup.

 The allows for creating very flexible setups, and running the `cdx-indexer` tool manually to create indexes as desired.

+### Converting Legacy Indexes

+If you have existing .cdx files in any format, you can run ``wb-manager convert-cdx <path/to/cdx>`` to convert the files to the default format used by pywb (cdx-json, with .cdxj extension).

 ### Custom Config